-[Clause 17 amended in Gazette 30 Jun 2006 p.
-2421.]
+[Clause 18 inserted in Gazette 29 Jun 2007 p.
+3258.]

-17A.
-Garden supply for metropolitan Vacant Land
+19. Garden supply for metropolitan vacant land

-In respect of land in the metropolitan area that is classified as Vacant Land and is provided with a water supply that is reticulated separately from any other water supply provided in respect of the land and is provided solely for garden purposes as defined in the Metropolitan Water Supply, Sewerage and Drainage By-laws 1981 by-law 1.1 —
+In respect of land in the metropolitan area that is classified as vacant land and is provided with a water supply that is reticulated separately from any other water supply provided in respect of the land and is provided solely for garden purposes as defined in the Metropolitan Water Supply, Sewerage and Drainage By-laws 1981 by-law 1.1 —